tableau/connector-plugin-sdk/docs/bug-artifacts.md

     - Repro steps with screenshots
     - The product(s) it appears in
     - The exact version of the Tableau products you are using (ie Desktop 2020.3.1, Server 2020.2.2), as relevant to the bug
-    - The exact version of TDVT you are running, if the ug is realted to TDVT or discovered during a TDVt run
+    - The exact version of TDVT you are running, if the bug is related to TDVT or discovered during a TDVT run
     - The operating system you are using
 - Connector Files.
 Can be either a folder with the loose connector files or a packaged .taco connector.
 Should be the latest version of the connector.
 - Clean logs showing the error